Artscape is an annual festival of the literary, visual, and performing arts in Baltimore in July.

 This festival promotes plays by MD and DC authors with full productions and staged readings.

 Bay to Ocean, sponsored by the Eastern Shore Writers Association, offers this annual one-day conference (usually in February or March) in Easton, MD.
 Speakers, networking lunch, manuscript review service.
 Fees charged.

-The Bethesda Literary Festival includes readings, performances, exhibits, and book fairs each April in downtown Bethesda, MD.
+The Bethesda Local Writer’s Showcase includes readings, performances, exhibits, and book fairs each April in downtown Bethesda, MD.
+Also sponsors writing contests.

 The Black Writers’ Guild of Maryland offers monthly workshops and speakers, an annual conference, and special showcase events for members.
 Located in Baltimore.

 Hosted by St. Mary’s College of Maryland, the Chesapeake Writers’ Conference is a week-long gathering in June, with daily workshops in fiction, poetry and nonfiction, lectures, craft talks, readings, and panels.
 There is also a workshop for high-school writers.
 Fees charged.
 Jerry Gabriel, director.